3 Hidden-state models

 We demonstrate SMC methods suitable for finding both distributions.

-3.3 Example 1: the unsmoothed model
+3.2.1 Example 1: a simple model

-\[ R_t | a_0, b_0 \sim \text{Gamma}(a_0, b_0) \tag{3.5}\]
+\[ R_t \sim \text{Gamma}(a_0, b_0) \tag{3.5}\]

 \[ C_t | R_t, C_{1:t-1} \sim \text{Poisson}(R_t \Lambda_t^c) \tag{3.6}\]

-The hidden-states are the collection of \(R_t\) values, observed data are reported cases \(C_{1:T}\), and model parameters are \(a_0\), \(b_0\), and \(\{\omega_u\}_{u=1}^{u_{max}}\).
+The sole time-varying hidden-state is the reproduction number \(R_t\), the observed data are reported cases \(C_{1:T}\), and the model parameters are \(a_0\), \(b_0\), and \(\{\omega_u\}_{u=1}^{u_{max}}\).
 Altogether this forms our hidden-state model.

-3.4 Example 2: EpiFilter
+3.2.2 Example 2: EpiFilter

 EpiFilter (Parag 2021) is an example of a typical state-space model.
-Autocorrelation in \(R_t\) is modelled using a Gaussian random-walk, defining the state-space model as:
+Autocorrelation in \(R_t\) is modelled using a Gaussian random walk, defining the state-space model as:

 \[ R_t | R_{t-1} \sim \text{Normal}\left(R_{t-1}, \eta \sqrt{R_{t-1}}\right) \tag{3.7}\]